MSc

 Accreditation

-This programme is approved by the Health and Care Professions Council (HCPC) and the Royal College of Occupational Therapists (RCOT).
+This programme is approved by the Health and Care Professions Council (HCPC), the Royal College of Occupational Therapists (RCOT) and the World Federation of Occupational Therapists (WFOT)

 What you need to know